Dimmu Borgir: Enthrone Darkness Triumphant period

 After Stormblåst, keyboardist Stian Aarstad left the band due to his obligation to serve in the Norwegian army, thus being unable to participate in the 1996 recording of Devil's Path.
 That period was also marked by the departure of bassist Brynjard Tristan and the arrival of Nagash.
 Stian Aarstad returned for the recording of 1997's Enthrone Darkness Triumphant.
 He had trouble attending rehearsals and was unable to tour.
 He was then subsequently dismissed and replaced by Kimberly Goss for their 1997/1998 world tour.
 Enthrone Darkness Triumphant was a huge success for the band, and was their first release signed to Nuclear Blast, a German record label.
 The album was recorded in the Abyss Studios, owned by Hypocrisy's frontman Peter Tägtgren.
 After the release of Enthrone Darkness Triumphant, the band went on tour with In Flames, Dissection and other bands who were prominent in the scene at the time.

 Spiritual Black Dimensions and Puritanical Euphoric Misanthropia period

 After the tour for Enthrone Darkness Triumphant, the band recruited new members Mustis on keyboards and Astennu on lead guitar.
 Dimmu Borgir's following full-length albums Spiritual Black Dimensions in 1999 and 2001's Puritanical Euphoric Misanthropia, both met critical acclaim.
-However, another line-up change occurred between the two albums; Nagash quit and was replaced by new bassist/singer ICS Vortex, and Tjodalv left due to his family commitments, and to form the subsequent band Susperia, only to be replaced with Nicholas Barker of Cradle of Filth.
+However, another line-up change occurred between the two albums; Nagash quit and was replaced by new bassist/singer ICS Vortex, and Tjodalv left due to his family commitments, and to form the subsequent band Susperia, to be replaced with Nick Barker of Cradle of Filth.
 Astennu was fired from his guitar duties as well due to creative differences, and was replaced by Galder.